ultracoolHub/brain-inspired-computing/README.md

 ## Abstract
 The continuous development of artificial intelligence has a profound impact on biomedical research and other fields.Brain-inspired computing is an important intersection of multimodal technology and biomedical field.
-This paper provides a comprehensive review of machine learning (ML) and deep learning (DL) models in brain-inspired computing, tracking their evolution, application value, challenges, and potential research trajectories.
-First, the basic concepts and development history are reviewed, and their evolution is divided into two stages: recent machine learning and current deep learning, emphasizing the importance of each stage in the research state of brain-inspired computing.
-In addition, the latest progress and key techniques of deep learning in different tasks of brain-inspired computing are introduced from six perspectives.
+This paper presents a comprehensive review of machine learning (ML) and deep learning (DL) models applied in human-computer interaction for brain-inspired computing, tracking their evolution, application value, challenges, and potential research trajectories.
+First, the basic concepts and development history are reviewed, and their evolution is divided into two stages: recent machine learning and current deep learning, emphasizing the importance of each stage in the research state of human-computer interaction for brain-inspired computing.
+In addition, the latest progress and key techniques of deep learning in different tasks of human-computer interaction for brain-inspired computing are introduced from six perspectives.
 Despite significant progress, challenges remain in making full use of its capabilities.
-This paper aims to provide a comprehensive review of brain-inspired computing models based on machine learning and deep learning, highlighting their potential in various applications and providing a valuable reference for future academic research.
+This paper aims to provide a comprehensive review of human-computer interaction for brain-inspired computing models based on machine learning and deep learning, highlighting their potential in various applications and providing a valuable reference for future academic research.

 ## Citation
 If you find our work useful in your research, please consider citing: